What Splunk Enterprise can index

 - Active Directory data

 - Performance monitoring data

-Important: To index and search Windows data on a non-Windows instance of Splunk Enterprise, you must first use a Windows instance to gather the data.
-See "Considerations for deciding how to monitor remote Windows data" for details.
+Note: To index and search Windows data on a non-Windows instance of Splunk Enterprise, you must first use a Windows instance to gather the data.
+See "Considerations for deciding how to monitor remote Windows data."